jeffreykegler/old_kollos/notes/design/intermediate.md

 * 'location` -- Required.
   A location object.

-* 'xrule` -- Required.
+* 'container` -- Required.
-  The external rule of which this alternative forms a part.
+  The external rule that contains this alternative.

 * 'type` -- the type of the alternative.
   Required.
-  one of `sequence`, `precedenced`, or `BNF`.
+  one of `counted`, `precedenced`, or `BNF`.
   Because rules can occur within rules, this is not necessarily the same